jsatchell/snmp_rust_agent/Issues.md

   * Change to OidKeep Trait - begin_transaction, commit, rollback - Done
   * commitfail, undofail errors - ToDo
   * sample implementations for ScalarMemOid and TableMemOid - Done
-  * Compiler support - Done for Rust
+  * Compiler support - Done
   * snmp_agent use new API - Done
-* Rough outline of MiB compiler / code generator - Started, both python and rust.
+* Outline of MiB compiler / code generator - Started, rust one replaces python prototype.
 * Improved permissions model - Done
 * Get-bulk - Done, but error handling is hope and wishful thinking
 * At least two MIB fairly complete implementations that are not just stubs: